-There are many great advantages of becoming a supply teacher, whether it’s a move from a full-time teaching role, or your first step into teaching.
+There are many great advantages of being a supply teacher, whether it’s a move from a full-time teaching role, or your first step into teaching.
 We chat to Adrian, who has worked through Athona as a supply teacher for a number of years now, to find out his thoughts on the advantages of the role.

 What are your main duties as a supply teacher?